-Winter in North Dakota can be hard on trees, but there are some management actions that can be taken to help trees survive the winter and even thrive next summer.
+As we prepare for winter, there are simple management actions that we can take to help trees survive the winter and even thrive next summer.

-All trees could use some water in the fall, but it’s even more critical for conifers that they go into winter fully hydrated.
+For conifers, it’s very important that they go into winter fully hydrated.
 Conifers that are drought-stressed are more prone to the type of damage that is generically called ‘winter injury’.
 Winter injury takes many forms and has several potential causes; nevertheless, studies have shown that trees that are well-hydrated going into winter are less likely to suffer damage over the cold season.
 Watering should get the soil moist, but not saturated, to as deep as you can get it.
 Remember also that tree roots extend far beyond the edge of the tree crown.
 The larger the area that can be watered, the better.

-If your trees had foliar fungal problems such as frogeye leaf spot, apple scab, oak leaf blister, or one of the anthracnose diseases, then be sure to rake up and remove or destroy all the fallen leaves in the fall.
-The fungal spores over-winter in the fallen leaves so getting rid of this source of inoculum will go a long way towards preventing foliar diseases in the next year.
+Foliar diseases were more prominent in 2022 because of the early-season moisture.
+If your trees had foliar fungal problems such as frogeye leaf spot, apple scab, oak leaf blister, or one of the anthracnose diseases, then be sure to rake up and remove or destroy all the fallen leaves this autumn.
+Fungal spores over-winter in the fallen leaves so getting rid of this source of inoculum will go a long way towards preventing foliar diseases next year.